joseeden/joeden/static/img/docs/021-Identity-Federation.md

 - Authenticates a user once for access to multiple applications.
 - Reduces the need for multiple logins and passwords.
+- Session period expiry is set by the identity provider.
+- Once session is expired, user needs to re-authenticate.

+#### SSO Protocols

 Protocols used: